How to Be Happy

 You see, everybody in that little village wanted a piece of the action.
 They wanted a slice of Huy’s happiness.

 The morning before we were to leave for Huy’s village we woke in a beautiful seaside resort.
 I sat for a breakfast of tropical fruit and banana pancakes.
-We were surprised to see Huy walk up to the table dripping wet and smiling from glistening ear to the ear.
+We were surprised to see Huy walk up to the table dripping wet and smiling from ear to the ear.